 Due to the size of the travel market from the West Shore communities into Victoria, the estimated ridership for this type of service may not justify a commuter rail service as defined by the initial operating parameters.
 The greatest impediments to higher ridership within the existing market include the slower running speeds of the train and competition from existing transit services along the same general route.

 The possibility of operating service through this area as part of an expanded intercity service is discussed elsewhere, in the Passenger Analysis Report, and the Foundation Summary Report.
 By starting the service off with a more modest investment in vehicles and accepting slower speeds until tracks can be upgraded, a lower cost, lower ridership option would result, but one that might become feasible sooner than a full-fledged urban commuter rail service.

 If BC Transit were to implement a commuter rail option from Langford to Victoria, the appropriate service plan, cost and ridership would also depend on integration with other transit services and land use policies around the train station sites.
 Higher densities of development and a larger commuting population base headed into Esquimalt and Victoria (or in future reverse commuting) would be more supportive of a commuter rail concept than the current situation."

 - West Shore Ferry: The idea of a West Shore Ferry from Royal Bay has also been explored.
+It would require a private ferry operator to come to the table and be able to provide reliable and cost effective service.
 This newspaper article presents some interesting points about challenges with cost, ridership and significant downtime due to stormy seas.